Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Introduction

 where $\T^2_* = \R^2/\Gamma^*$ is the $2$-dimensional Brillouin torus, and $ \U\sub{BF} \, P \, \U\sub{BF}^{-1}= \int^{\oplus}_{\T^2_*} P(\kk) \, d\kk$ is the Bloch-Floquet-Zak decomposition of $P$, see \eg \cite{Kuchment2016} or \cite{MonacoPanati2015}.
 For $d=3$ the Chern triviality corresponds to the vanishing of three \virg{first Chern numbers} defined, for $i \neq j \in \set{1,2,3}$, by \footnote{The vanishing of the numbers below expresses the vanishing of the \emph{first Chern class} $c_1(P)$ as an element of the cohomology space $H^1(\T^3_*, \R)$, which also implies the vanishing of the \emph{integer} first Chern class in $H^1(\T^3_*, \Z)$, see \cite{Panati2007}. }\

 where $\B_{ij} \subset \T^3_*$ is the 2-dimensional subtorus of the Brillouin torus $\T^3_* = \R^3/\Gamma^*$ obtained by fixing the coordinate different from the $i$-th and the $j$-th (\eg equal to zero).
 Moreover, if the Bloch bundle is Chern trivial, then an exponentially localized Wannier basis always exists for $d\leq 3$ \cite{BrouderPanati2007, Panati2007}.
+To avoid any source of confusion, we emphasize here that the Localization-Topology Correspondence (LTC) refers to a different kind of localization mechanism than the one appearing in the well-known Anderson localization.
+Moreover, while Anderson localization concerns the decay properties of \emph{eigenfunctions} of Schr\"odinger operators with random potentials, the LTC refers to the decay properties of particular orthornormal bases, namely generalized Wannier bases, that span the spectral subspaces of a (possibly non-periodic) Hamiltonian operator.

-This paper aims at the generalization of the Localization-Topology Correspondence (LTC) from the periodic setting considered in \cite{MonacoPanatiPisanteTeufel2018} to the non-periodic one.
+This paper aims at the generalization of the LTC from the periodic setting considered in \cite{MonacoPanatiPisanteTeufel2018} to the non-periodic one.
 Since both sides of the correspondence, namely Wannier bases and Chern numbers, are defined by using periodicity in an essential way, even the formulation of a reasonable conjecture requires some care.